kaitersgonnakait/gorelik.net/_posts/2017/2017-08-18-accepting-payments-on-a-wordpress-com-site-easy.md

 ---
-layout: post
 title: "Accepting payments on a WordPress.com site?
 Easy!"
 date: 2017-08-18
 categories:
  - "blog"
 tags:
  - "blogging"
  - "feature"
  - "wordpress-com"
+layout: "post"
 ---

 This is an exciting feature available to any WordPress.com Premium and Business users, and on Jetpack sites running version 5.2 or higher.
 The button looks like this:

-\[simple-payment id="757"\]
+[simple-payment id="757"]

 [This page](https://en.support.wordpress.com/simple-payments/) has all the information you need to know about the PayPal button.